 booleantype; if set to

 true, the function exits the search algorithm, as soon as a matching element is found, based upon given XPath.

 JSON.searchreturns an array with aggregate functions, populated with matching elements.
-Besides the ability to find elements with XPath, this function returns references to the matching elements in the JSON structure.
+Besides the ability to find elements with XPath, this function returns mutable objects (assuming that the matches are mutable) of the matching elements in the JSON structure.
 Put differently; the matched elements can be altered with a loop, thus altering the original JSON object.
 See the code below as example.